Copper HVAC Components May Help IAQ/Prevent Sick Building Syndrome

 Now, studies show that surfaces made of copper alloys are effective antimicrobial agents.
 Copper’s antimicrobial properties have the potential to limit the spread of infectious diseases and allergens through HVAC systems.

-That copper can kill microbes is not actually news.
-Always ahead of the curve, Ancient Egyptians, Greeks, Romans and Aztecs used copper to treat illness and infection, as well as for day-to-day hygiene.
+The fact that copper can kill microbes is not actually news.
+Always ahead of the curve, Ancient Egyptians, Greeks, Romans and Aztecs, used copper to treat illness and infection, as well as for day-to-day hygiene.
 And those other early adopters, the Phoenicians and Carthaginians, may have used copper sheathing on their ships to control biofouling.